4igeek/TensorFlow/README.md

 ## Re-Used Functionality

 - [Plot Library](https://github.com/4igeek/TensorFlow/blob/main/PlotLibrary.py) - which contains the functionality that draws a decision boundary (used in various notebooks).

+- [Confusion Matrix](https://github.com/4igeek/TensorFlow/blob/main/MakeConfusionMatrix.py) - a reusable function we can use to generate confusion matrix.